Breakingviews - Corona Capital: UK debt, Oaktree, KKR, Chanel

 POT LUCK.
 The humble European holiday park has become a hot virus hedge.
 U.S. buyout giant KKR announced on Thursday it had checked into Roompot, which runs 150 low-end resorts and camp sites in Denmark, the Netherlands, Germany, Belgium, France and Spain.
 If budget constraints and fear of flying force northern European holidaymakers to consider cheaper options closer to home, the unglamorous pitch could produce handsome returns.

 Although it gave few financial details, KKR is hardly picking up Roompot for a song.
-The 1 billion euro price tag reported by Reuters is 400 million euros more than Parisian private equity owners PAI Partners paid in 2016.
-Despite double-digit EBITDA growth, that’s only a modest 14% internal rate of return, assuming PAI took out no dividends.
+The 1 billion euro price tag reported by Reuters is double what Parisian private equity owners PAI Partners paid in 2016.
+Since then Roompot has posted double digit revenue and EBITDA growth.
 KKR’s eyes will now be trained on northern Europe’s skies for signs of a revival of budget airlines, as well as its habitually gloomy weather.
 (By Ed Cropley)

 LUXURY ORACLE.
 Chanel is calling out overly optimistic rivals in the bling business.
 The fashion brand predicted on Thursday that pandemic woes would weigh on the 281 billion euro market for pricey handbags, clothing, cosmetics and jewellery.
 It’s a gloomy rebuttal to industry hopes that the pent-up demand spotted in Asia once lockdowns were eased would herald a fast recovery.